mozuma/mozuma/docs/2-develop.md

 Or automatically when merging a Pull Request into the main branch with GitHUB actions.

-!!! warning
+## Adding notebooks to the documentation

 When adding new notebooks in the documentation, the bash script `docs/pair-notebooks.sh` should be executed to create the notebooks in Markdown version.

+Once the notebooks are paired to a markdown version, they can be updated with the `docs/sync-notebooks.sh` script.